vidstack/vidstack.io/src/routes/docs/player/getting-started/editor-setup.md

 We've written the player library with TypeScript, and we distribute all types with the `@vidstack/player` package.
-VSCode will detect them by default, but global event types need to be registered separately; otherwise, the following will happen:
+VSCode will detect them by default, but global event types need to be registered separately; otherwise, the following will happen,

 ```js
 // The event type will default to `Event` instead of `MediaPlayEvent`.